 The Overestimation of Risk

-One of the main reasons we fear things that don’t happen is that we overestimate the likelihood of negative outcomes.
-For example, you might be afraid of flying because you think plane crashes are common.
-But in reality, the odds of dying in a plane crash are about 1 in 11 million far lower than the risk of dying in a car accident.
+We tend to fear anything unlikely because we tend to overestimate the probability of negative outcomes.
+For example, you might have a fear of flying because you consider plane crashes to be commonplace.
+But the odds of dying in a plane crash are roughly 1 in 11 million, certainly much lower than dying in a car accident.
+So why fear anything that in probability is so remote?
+Understanding true probabilities gives perspective on our fears.

 Our brains are terrible at assessing risk.
 We tend to focus on dramatic, high-profile events (like plane crashes or shark attacks) while ignoring more common but less sensational risks (like heart disease or car accidents).